bradeneast/bradeneast.com/private/blog/What I learned making my website compatible with Internet Explorer 5.md

 When I opened my website in an early version of Internet Explorer, it was *just good enough* that I thought "Hey, I can work with this."
 Many many hours later, I shut off my computer, went for a walk with my wife, and decided not to ever speak of it again.
 Now I think it might be helpful for somebody if I at least wrote a blog post about it.
 Here are some of the weird and surprising things I learned making my website work in Internet Explorer 5.

 ## Highlights
 - IE developer tools are 🐌🐌🐌 (~10s to interactive on a very fast machine and connection)
 - `getElementByID()` and `getElementsByTagName()` are pretty much your only options for selecting elements in the DOM.
 - You WILL get very comfortable writing plain 'ol `for` loops
 - `try`/`catch` is supported?!
 I thought that was a new thing, but apparently not.

-> Side note: There are Javascript transpilers that can usually get you from ES6 to ES3.
+> Side note: There are Javascript transpilers that can usually turn ES6 features into something to as early as ES3.
 I frequently use Typescript for other projects, but configuring and managing it would be significant overkill for the 2kb of JS on this website.

-## Other weird IE things
+## Moderately weird IE things

 ### CSS Variables/Custom Properties (IE 11 and below)
 I discovered that [SCSS variables](https://sass-lang.com/documentation/variables) and functions are your friend when it comes to supporting IE. They compile down to vanilla CSS, which is fantastic.